Olona-04/Olona-04.Portfolio.github.io/README.md

 ---
 Welcome to my professional digital portfolio.
 This portfolio showcases my skills, experience, and growth as a final-year Information Technology (Application Development) student at the Cape Peninsula University of Technology (CPUT).

-The purpose of this portfolio is to demonstrate my readiness for the workplace by presenting evidence of my technical abilities, projects, and personal development.

 ---
 ## 🎯 Career Objective